207 N. Palm Canyon Drive,

 No one has favorited this theater yet

-Mayor Frank Bogert’s “Palm Springs First Hundred Years” notes that Earle Strebe and Zaddie Bunker opened the Palm Springs Theatre in 1932.
+Mayor Frank Bogert’s “Palm Springs First Hundred Years” notes that Earle Strebe and Zaddie Bunker opened the Palm Springs Theatre on November 11, 1932 with William Powell in “The Lawyer” .
 Earle was also married to Zaddie’s daughter Frances.
-Palm Springs historian Greg Nieman notes that the theater was built on the former site of Bunker’s Garage.
+Palm Springs historian Greg Nieman notes that the theatre was built on the former site of Bunker’s Garage.

 Zaddie Bunker (1888-1969) later became known in the press as Palm Springs ‘flying great-grandmother’ for her aeronautical exploits after earning her wings at 65.
 According to the Los Angeles Times, in 1959 at the age of 71, she flew faster than the speed of sound as a passenger in a North American Super Sabre.